MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/driver-release-cadence.md

 Last Updated: November 11, 2024

-This page provides information on the operation schedule for Windows driver ship room.
+This article provides information on the operation schedule for Windows driver ship room.
 In order to provide the best experience for Windows users, there are certain times where aspects of publication operations are suspended.

 We have a shared goal of keeping devices up to date while providing users a high quality experience.
 When a driver update is released alongside OS updates, it results in a poor experience and impacts end-users.